Evicencio-05/antique_bookshop/README.md

 python manage.py runserver
 ```

-Visit `http://127.0.0.1:8000/` in your browser.
-The home page should appear.
-Log in at `/login/` using your superuser credentials.
+Visit `http://127.0.0.1:8000/` in your browser (A link is also provided in the terminal).
+The login page should appear and log in using you super user credentials.

 ## Additional Notes